-each leaving an array of architectural treasures.
-A highlight will be our 2 night cruise along the backwaters of Kerala on a comfortable houseboat.
+Each culture left an array of architectural treasures.
+A highlight is a 2 night cruise along the backwaters of Kerala on a comfortable houseboat.
 Other highlights include Cochin, one of the regions most cultural cities, and the Periyar Tiger Reserve.

 Single Supplement: $490 USD / $640 CAD